-Author's Note: Welcome to my greatest (and completed work).
+Author's Note (post completion): Welcome to my greatest work.
 A lot has gone into this, and I hope that you enjoy it.
 This blurb about the story was written by Newcomb (an old Beta as of completion) and has always stayed with me.
+I've not touched it all since he wrote it.
 Even if this is as far as you go, please read it before you leave and thanks for being here.

 "There's a certain kind of Harry Potter fanfic that goes something like this: after Sirius/Cedric dies, Harry decides to start taking shit seriously, has a vision/finds his parents' will/trains really hard, then gives Dumbledore and the Order the finger and starts kicking independent ass.
 There's a reason such stories resonate with people, a reason they're popular.
 Harry, in canon, for all his virtues, is lamentably passive.
 But what most authors do is spend about one chapter molding Harry into the Harry they want, and go from there.
 The Merging is different.
 It takes its time.
 The changes are gradual, and they feel organic.
 Every way he asserts himself – magically, with Dumbledore, with his professors, with girls – comes in fits and starts and is kind of messy.
 Traditional punching bags like Molly Weasley are given fair treatment, and come out in shades of grey.
 This one takes a few chapters to really hit its stride, but it's well written, funny at times, and puts you in the head of an authentically developing independent Harry Potter."